progit/progit/pl/08-git-and-other-scms/01-chapter8.markdown

 	Committed revision 3.
 	...

-Chociaż ta operacja może zająć zaledwie kilka minut, jeżeli będziesz próbował skopiować oryginalne repozytorium do innego zdalnego zamiast do lokalnego, cały proces może zająć nawet godzinę, bez względu na to, że jest tam mniej niż 100 commitów.
+Chociaż ta operacja może zająć zaledwie kilka minut, jeżeli będziesz próbował skopiować oryginalne repozytorium do innego zdalnego zamiast do lokalnego, cały proces może trwać nawet godzinę, bez względu na to, że jest tam mniej niż 100 commitów.
 Subversion musi sklonować każdą rewizję osobno i następnie wypchnąć ją ponownie do innego repozytorium - jest to strasznie nieefektywne, ale jest to jedyna łatwa droga aby to zrobić.

 <!-- Although this operation may take only a few minutes, if you try to copy the original repository to another remote repository instead of a local one, the process will take nearly an hour, even though there are fewer than 100 commits.
 Subversion has to clone one revision at a time and then push it back into another repository — it’s ridiculously inefficient, but it’s the only easy way to do this. -->